survivejs/webpack-book/manuscript/techniques/04_testing.md

 # Testing

 Testing is a vital part of development.
 Even though techniques, such as linting, can help to spot and solve issues, they have their limitations.
-Testing can be applied against the code and an application on many different levels.
+Testing can be applied to the code and an application on many different levels.

 You can **unit test** specific piece of code, or you can look at the application from the user's point of view through **acceptance testing**. **Integration testing** fits between these ends of the spectrum and is concerned about how separate units of code operate together.